All Episodes

 It's just like the minimum wage argument.

-You can eventually reach an amount that even proponents say is too much.
+can eventually reach an amount that even proponents say is too much.

-And here with the gay marriage art, you can construct a definition of marriage that even proponents of same-sex marriage will no, no, no, no, that's going too far.
+And here with the gay marriage art, you can construct a definition of marriage that even proponents of same-sex marriage will, no, no, no, no, that's going too far.

 And that's another thing that Roberts is saying.

-And there's no there's no limit to it.
+And there's no limit to it.

 Many of you have heard of it.